deuxfleurs-org/garage/doc/book/src/reference_manual/configuration.md

 Changing the `replication_mode` of a cluster might work (make sure to shut down all nodes and changing it everywhere at the time), but is not officially supported.

+### `compression_level`

+Zstd compression level to use for storing blocks.

+Values between `1` (faster compression) and `19` (smaller file) are standard compression levels for zstd.
+From `20` to `22`, compression levels are referred as "ultra" and must be used with extra care as it will use lot of memory.
+A value of `0` will let zstd choose a default value (currently `3`).
+Finally, zstd has also compression designed to be faster than default compression levels, they range from `-1` (smaller file) to `-99` (faster compression).

+If you do not specify a `compression_level` entry, garage will set it to `1` for you.
+With this parameters, zstd consumes low amount of cpu and should work faster than line speed in most situations, while saving some space and intra-cluster bandwidth.

+If you want to totally deactivate zstd in garage, you can pass the special value `'none'`.
+No zstd related code will be called, your chunks will be stored on disk without any processing.

+Compression is done synchronously, setting a value too high will add latency to write queries.

+This value can be different between nodes, compression is done by the node which receive the API call.

 #### `rpc_secret`